 - Sassy Social Share

-Have you installed any of these must-have WordPress plugins yet?
-Or you prefer some other plugins over the ones listed above.
+Have you installed any of these essential WordPress plugins yet?
+Or do you prefer some other plugins over the ones listed above?
 I would love to know your favorite WordPress plugins and why you use them in the comments below.

 Please Note: This page contains affiliate links to products or services that are tried and tested by us.
 If you buy the product or service using our affiliate links, at no additional cost to you, it will help us to maintain this site and publish useful content regularly.
 Thank you.